 Simon Says

-Next, they have to listen to see if they are supposed to follow the instruction.
-For example, when "Simon says…" before the direction, the child follows the direction.
-However, if they give an instruction without saying, "Simon says…" first, then the child does not follow the direction.
-If you do, then you are out!
+Next, they must listen to see if they are supposed to follow the instructions.
+For example, when “Simon says…” before the direction, the child follows the direction.

 Remember to keep the directions age-appropriate.
 Start slowly and be sure they understand the instructions.
 For younger children, you may want to give visual cues.
 For instance, if you say "turn around," then physically turn around.